 Controlling inventory can feel like riding a wild, untamed horse across a rocky cliffside trail.
 At this precise second you’re still in the saddle holding the reins, but at any moment the horse could plunge off the cliff and take you with it.

 Inventory control can feel just about as scary.
 Are you in control of your inventory, or is it controlling you?

-Software such as Sage 300 can help you take back the reins and guide your inventory to a safer, saner place.
+Software such as Sage 300cloud (formerly known as Sage 300) can help you take back the reins and guide your inventory to a safer, saner place.
 There are several other tips and tricks you can put into place to manage your inventory better.
-With software like Sage 300 and these steps, you can sit back and enjoy the ride.
+With software like Sage 300cloud (formerly known as Sage 300) and these steps, you can sit back and enjoy the ride.

 Inventory Control Tip #1: Build a Stock List

 Building a stock list can be the first and best step towards inventory control.
 A stock list helps you keep track of all the items in inventory as well as their costs and retail price points.
 With a stock list in hand, you can make smart decisions about how, when, and why to sell items.

 Let’s face it—your company manufactures products to sell, not to store them in the warehouse.
 Yet if products are piling up in the warehouse you need to find a way to move them quickly.
 That’s where a stock list comes in handy.

 A stock list is a list of products, annual orders, total quantity ordered annually, and the total annual cost of goods sold.
 When you begin tracking items in this manner, it’s easy to see at a glance what you should keep more of in your warehouse and what should be liquidated.
 Knowing the cost of goods (COGS) can help you make smart decisions that won’t break the bank.